Virajj28/Virajj28/README.md

  [![HitCount](http://hits.dwyl.com/Virajj28/Virajj28.svg)](http://hits.dwyl.com/Virajj28/Virajj28)

-### " When something is important you do it even if odds in your favour. " - Elon Musk
+### " When something is important enough, you do it even if the odds are not in your favour. " - Elon Musk

 My Life gist :